sociomantic-tsunami/ghs/man.rst

   A string with a brief description of what the script does.
 It will be used by the `--list-scripts` option.

+  If `desc = None` then the Python file will be marked as a non-script (useful to add general Python modules acting as general libraries and not intended to be used as scripts).

 `def main(rq, args, config)`
   The main function executed by `ghs`.